point-platform/dasher/README.md

 ---

+# Empty Type

+`Empty` is useful in contracts when a value is not currently required, but may be one day in future.

+Consider a message that indicates some kind of notification.
+The message itself might not contain any fields, as it is enough to simply observe the empty message.
+However one day, you may wish to add one or more optional fields and support backwards compatibility.
+In such a case, use `Empty` today and introduce a complex or union type at some later point.

+It is expected that `Empty` would be most useful as a top-level type (i.e. `Serialiser<Empty>`) or used in conjunction with generic wrapper types (e.g. `Serialiser<MyEnvelope<Empty>>>`).

+The `Dasher.Empty` CLR type itself cannot be instantiated or subclassed.
+At runtime, the value will be `null`.

+Empty values may be deserialised to the following types:

+- A complex type for which all constructor parameters have default values, where an instance is instantiated with those defaults
+- A union type, where the resulting value is `null`
+- A nullable nullable complex struct, where the resulting value is `null`

+If a `Deserialiser` is constructed with option `UnexpectedFieldBehaviour.Ignore`, then non-empty values received for an `Empty` type are discarded.
+However if `UnexpectedFieldBehaviour.Throw` is used (the default setting) then a `DeserialisationException` is raised.

+---

 # Encoding

 You don't _need_ to know how Dasher encodes messages in order to use it successfully, but a deeper understanding is never a bad thing.